teambit/docs/docs/building-with-bit/component/exporting.md

 ### On premise Scopes

 If you are self-hosting a Bit server, you need to ensure you create a Bit server.
-Please follow [this guide](TODO) for additional details.

 ## Export all staged components to a remote scope